DizzyHSlightlyVoided/DieFledermaus/DieFledermauZ Format.md

 * `Twofish` - *1 parameter.* Indicates that the file is encrypted using the Twofish algorithm.
 Same parameter format as in DieFledermaus; must be in plaintext.
 * `Twofish` - *1 parameter.* Indicates that the file is encrypted using the Threefish algorithm.
 Same parameter format as in DieFledermaus; must be in plaintext.
 * `Hash` - *1 parameter.* Indicates the specified hash function for the archive.
 Must not be used unless the archive is encrypted.
 Same parameter format as in DieFledermaus; must be in plaintext.
-* `Rsa-Sch` - *1 parameter.* The key is encrypted using an RSA public key, and may be decrypted using the corresponding private key.
-Same as in DieFledermaus; must be in plaintext Must not be used unless the archive is encrypted.

 Entry List
 ----------